JaimanP1/MHD/README.md

 # MHD
-MHD code from work with Prof Satoshi Inoue, CSTR, NJIT
+MHD code from work with Prof. Satoshi Inoue, CSTR, NJIT using the HPC Wulver.

-This code outputs both binary and vdc data to generate Magnetic Flux ropes in quadrupolar photosphere topologies for Coronal Mass Ejections.
-The vdc data can be visualized in VAPOR.
+This code outputs both binary and png data to visualize magnetic flux ropes in quadrupolar photospheric topologies for coronal mass ejections.
+The visualization process is done through NCAR VAPOR API.

 This code is parallelized to run on up to 144 cores on 2 nodes.

-Refer to Wiki page for more information (in progress)
+Recent updates include finishing the implementation of the API so data does not have to be downloaded locally for visualization.

-Recent updates include finishing the implementation of a function to stop the twisting motion at a specified time.
+Current work revolves around investigating the roles of MHD instability and magnetic reconnection in the Breakout Model.

-Current work revolves around investigating why halting the twisting motion yields (plasmoid/breakout) reconnection.
+Future work will likely include an effort to create a more elastic parallelization scheme and implement a more robust PDE solver.

-Future work will likely include an effort to create a more elastic parallelization scheme, using Galerkin/Finite-Element methods as opposed to Runge-Kutta methods, and comparing converging motions with twisting motions.
+Will also make a wiki page when I get to it.